vb-ee/auth-service/README.md

 ### `npm run test:cover`

-It creates the coverage directory with `index.html` file within your project directory You can view the test statistics by opening `index.hmtl` file inside your browser
+It creates the coverage directory with `index.html` file within your project directory.\
+You can view the test statistics by opening `index.hmtl` file inside your browser.\

 To debug the code run:

 ### `npm run debug`

-It opens the debugger in your browsers's inspection window You can easily debug the code by inserting `debugger` into the place you want to inspect
+It opens the debugger in your browsers's inspection window.\
+You can easily debug the code by inserting `debugger` into the place you want to inspect

 ## Other Scripts